nmcc1212/kahoot-antibot/README.md

 **

 1. Make sure you have installeda script manager such as https://www.tampermonkey.net/ in your brower [(Chrome Extension)](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en)
-2. Install the script by clicking [here](https://github.com/nmcc1212/kahoot-antibot-for-streamers/raw/main/kahoot-antibot.user.js)
+2. Install the script by from GitHub by clicking [here](https://github.com/nmcc1212/kahoot-antibot-for-streamers/raw/main/kahoot-antibot.user.js)

 4. When the tampermonkey extensions opens, press install, the tab should now close
 ![TamperMonkey install](https://github.com/nmcc1212/kahoot-antibot-for-streamers/raw/main/docs/Screenshot%202021-01-05%20at%2019.13.42.png)
 5. Open a kahoot game.
 The antibot should be installed if you see some text that says "v2.x.x @theusaf at the bottom right.

-6. Have fun with
+6. Have fun with chat without the bots. ![twitch-logo-small] https://github.com/nmcc1212/kahoot-antibot-for-streamers/raw/main/docs/580b57fcd9996e24bc43c540.png

 * * *